swy7ch/dotfiles/README.md

 Where I keep the files I have to copy into the `/` folder.
 It is not called in `arch_setup` as it is quite sensible.

+## ~/.local/bin

+My personnal scripts that I use to make things easier.

 ## Window manager and terminal emulator